Contact Us

 • Neck bands

-Who is a Candidate?
+Who is a Candidate for Botox Injections?

-Basically, anyone with lines or wrinkles that they want reduced can be a candidate for botulinum toxin injections.
+Basically, anyone with frown lines or wrinkles that they want reduced can be a candidate for botulinum toxin injections.
 You should be in good health and without and systemic neuromuscular disease.
 You should also not have any active skin diseases in the area that is to be injected and have no history of prior adverse reaction to botulinum toxin injections.

 You will be evaluated prior to your injections, so your injector will help determine if botulinum toxin injections will produce the result you desire.
 Sometimes, other treatments like fillers, lasers, or chemical peels may be more appropriate.
 Botulinum toxin should not be given to pregnant or breastfeeding women.